 Let’s learn more about the concept of speciation and factors affecting speciation.

 A species is a group of organisms with similar characteristics and can interbreed to give fertile offspring.
 Speciation is an evolutionary process of the formation of new and distinct species.
-The new species are reproductively isolated from the previous species i.e., the new species cannot reproduce with the old species.
+The species evolve by genetic modification.
+The new species are reproductively isolated from the previous species i.e., the new species cannot mate with the old species.